-The following presentation is an adaptation of the PowerPoint presentation we have presented at various California Water Environment Association (CWEA) meetings since 2004.
+The following presentation is an adaptation of the PowerPoint presentation we have presented at various California Water Environment Association (CWEA) meetings.
 During this presentation we provided an introduction into the EPA draft method 1630 for methyl mercury in waters.

 EPA draft Method 1630 for methyl mercury analysis is a very sensitive technique using an atomic fluorescence detector for sub nanogram per liter quantitation of methyl mercury in waters.
 Most all environmental methyl mercury analyses is a variation on the same theme demonstrated in the EPA draft method